vladen/aerobus/spec/readme.md

 <a name="aerobussection-unsubscribefunction"></a>
 ## #unsubscribe(@function)
-unsubscribes @function from all #channels.
+removes @function from #subscribers of all #channels.

 ```js
 var section = aerobus()('test1', 'test2'),